RP 208 #1. BECAUSE GOD SANCTIFIED THE SEVENTH DAY SABBATH

 8 Remember the Sabbath day, to keep it holy.

-9 Six days you shall labour, and do all your work:
+9 Six days you shall labor, and do all your work:

-10 But the seventh day is the Sabbath of the LORD your God; in it you shall not do any work, you, nor your son, nor your daughter, your manservant, nor your maidservant, nor your cattle, nor your foreigner who is within your gates:
+10 But the seventh day is the Sabbath of Yahweh your God; in it you shall not do any work, you, nor your son, nor your daughter, your manservant, nor your maidservant, nor your cattle, nor your foreigner who is within your gates:

-11 For in six days the LORD made heaven and earth, the sea, and all that is in them, and rested on the seventh day: therefore the LORD blessed the Sabbath day, and hallowed it.
+11 For in six days Yahweh made heaven and earth, the sea, and all that is in them, and rested on the seventh day: therefore Yahweh blessed the Sabbath day, and hallowed it.

 EXODUS 31:12-17

-13 Speak also to the children of Israel, saying, Surely my Sabbaths you shall keep: it is a sign between me and you throughout your generations; that you may know that I am the LORD who sanctifies you.
+13 Speak also to the children of Israel, saying, Surely my Sabbaths you shall keep: it is a sign between me and you throughout your generations; that you may know that I am Yahweh who sanctifies you.

 14 You shall keep the Sabbath therefore; for it is holy to you: every one who defiles it shall surely be put to death: for whoever does any work in it, that soul shall be cut off from among his people.

-15 Six days may work be done; but in the seventh is the Sabbath of rest, holy to the LORD: whoever does any work in the Sabbath day, he shall surely be put to death.
+15 Six days may work be done; but in the seventh is the Sabbath of rest, holy to Yahweh: whoever does any work in the Sabbath day, he shall surely be put to death.

 16 Therefore the children of Israel shall keep the Sabbath, to observe the Sabbath throughout their generations, for a perpetual covenant.

-17 It is a sign between me and the children of Israel for ever: for in six days the LORD made heaven and earth, and on the seventh day he rested, and was refreshed.
+17 It is a sign between me and the children of Israel for ever: for in six days Yahweh made heaven and earth, and on the seventh day he rested, and was refreshed.

 DEUTERONOMY 5:12-15

-12 Keep the Sabbath day to sanctify it, as the Lord your God has commanded you.
+12 Keep the Sabbath day to sanctify it, as Yahweh your God has commanded you.

-13 Six days you shall labour, and do all your work:
+13 Six days you shall labor, and do all your work:

-14 But the seventh day is the Sabbath of the LORD your God: in it you shall not do any work, you, nor your son, nor your daughter, nor your manservant, nor your maidservant, nor your ox, nor your ass, nor any of your cattle, nor your foreigner who is within your gates; that your manservant and your maidservant may rest as well as you.
+14 But the seventh day is the Sabbath of Yahweh your God: in it you shall not do any work, you, nor your son, nor your daughter, nor your manservant, nor your maidservant, nor your ox, nor your donkey, nor any of your cattle, nor your foreigner who is within your gates; that your manservant and your maidservant may rest as well as you.

-15 And remember that you were a servant in the land of Egypt, and that the LORD your God brought you out from there through a mighty hand and by a stretched out arm: therefore the LORD your God commanded you to keep the Sabbath day.
+15 And remember that you were a servant in the land of Egypt, and that Yahweh your God brought you out from there through a mighty hand and by a stretched out arm: therefore Yahweh your God commanded you to keep the Sabbath day.

 PSALMS 89:34 (God)